Shibori Indigo Dye Retreat. Hawthbush Farm, East Sussex. September 18th-21st 2015

-Undertaking research work on Blue Woad with Denise Lambert from Bleu de Lectoure
+Undertook research work on Blue Woad with Denise Lambert, Director of Bleu de Lectoure.

 Appointed lecturer of sustainable textiles for fashion.

-The founder of Bouaginvillea Couture will be at Rodney Bay, Saint Lucia for a special afternoon of textiles.
+The founder of Bouaginvillea Couture travelled to Rodney Bay, Saint Lucia for a special afternoon of textiles.
 An event hosted by Dani and Donna Devaux.
-A selection of hand shibori dyed silk scarves will be on sale.
+A selection of hand shibori naturally dyed silk scarves went on sale.

 Undertaking research work on Woad, courtesy of Denise Lambert.